evan-buss/font-switcher/README.md

 # Font Switcher

-Font Switcher allows you to quickly switch between fonts in your settings.json configuration file.
+Font Switcher allows you to quickly switch between fonts in your `settings.json` configuration file.

 ## Features

 If you are like me, you are very indecisive about your font choices.

-Font Switcher allows you to quickly switch your editor's font without having to manually reorder your "editor.fontFamily" setting.
+Font Switcher allows you to quickly switch your **editor** OR **terminal** font without having to manually reorder your `editor.fontFamily` or `terminal.integrated.fontFamily` setting.
+It also allows you to quickly change font size in the fly!

 ## Usage